antony945/2133047_GeoPathPlanner/Student_doc.md

 Manages all user-related functionalities, including user registration, login and profile management.
 It issues and validates JSON Web Tokens (JWT) for secure authentication.

 ### USER STORIES:
 7)  As a visitor, I want to sign up into the application so that I can create my personal account to manage my data and routes.
+(3 SP)
 8)  As a registered user, I want to log in to my personal space so that I can manage my routes.
+(3 SP)
 9)  As a registered user, I want to log out to my personal account so that anyone can use my account.
+(2 SP)
 10)  As a registered user, I want to edit my profile information.
+(5 SP)

 ### PORTS:
 3000:3000